pereznetworks/WeatherX/react-Version.md

 # Project Gotchas

-- For this project to be deployed live, to Heroku or AWS or some other hosting service, 2 basic problems will need to solved:
+- For this project to be deployed live, to Heroku or AWS or some other hosting service...
+  - the following 2 problem needs to be solved ...
   - how to prevent the /api backend-server route from being accessed via the internet
   - how to get server-side data back to the react-app
     - not using a internet accessible /api route

 - POSSIBLE SOLUTION
+  - other than using a framework or solution outside the scope of this project
+  - ie...using only REACT, NODE.JS/NPM/EXPRESS, NOSQL-ORM
   - use a session-store-like process to generate a custom api-key
   - write a route handler that requires your custom api-key
-    - then hide that key in your react-app using env vars and REACT_APP declaration
+  - then hide that custom api key in your react-app using env vars and REACT_APP declaration
   - from location input form make a AXIOS call to the backendServer
     - submitting the custom api-key
   - on the server-side, when a axios call is made...
-      - check for a api key, send back a not-auth err msg
+    - check for an api key, send back a not-auth err msg
-      - check that the api key is valid, send back a not-auth err msg
+    - check that the api key is valid, if not valid, send back a not-auth err msg
     - if valid, process the request and send back the data
   - delete custom api keys when each app session dies
-    - allow only current active session to use thier api keys to make api calls to backendServer
+  - allow only current active session's api keys to be flagged as valid
   - valid custom api keys would be generated and packaged with each new react-app session
     - this means that each time that a request is made to the home route
       - and the react app needs rendered to a client browser
-        - then the react app needs be a new app-bundle needs to be compiled
+      - then the entire react app needs be compiled as a new app.bundle

 - GOAL
   - when a non-auth'ed request is made to the backendServer's /api route
     - then that request is redirected to the front-end Weather app

 - 1 of the GOTCHAs
   - a hacker could possibly, browse to the front-end site, get the custom api key
   - then use the custom api key separately from the react-app, but while the react-app's session is still live
   - Heroku's method for hiding environment variables is supposed to prevent this...
     - but it still prints a WARNING
-        - that private api keys should not be embedded in react app builds
+      - that private api keys should not be embedded in react app-builds
 - 2nd of the GOTCHAs
   - the API sources used in by this project, FORBID from allowing non-licensed members from seeing their raw api data
   - those members that do allow this would have their membership terminated

 #  Developers:
 - To run this project yourself...